jillibus/Vechicle-Identification/README.md

     df_test.to_sql(name='images', con=engine, if_exists='append',index=False)
     ```

-**B)** Create AWS Buckets to hold images from both the cars-train and cars-test datasets
+**2)** Create AWS Buckets to hold images from both the cars-train and cars-test datasets
+_Note_: Uploaded the images to each AWS Bucket using AWS's upload tool.

 <img src='images/Buckets.png' />